 Question: “Tom Hess, should I practice guitar with a clean tone to eliminate sloppy string noise from my playing?”

 Answer: No!
 Practice using the tone you want to use in your guitar playing.
 If you intend to play with distortion, practice with distortion.
 This makes sloppy string noise easier to hear and easier to correct.
 More importantly, distortion makes it easy to hear when string noise has been eliminated.

 Note: Do NOT practice guitar using effects (such as delay, reverb, chorus, etc.).
 These effects are for playing guitar, not for practicing.

 Question: “Tom Hess, should I simply use less distortion in my guitar playing to manage string noise better?”

 Your picking hand can mute string noise in 2 ways:

-By resting the unused fingers (the ones that aren’t holding the pick) on the higher strings.
-The picture below shows this:
+- By resting the unused fingers (the ones that aren’t holding the pick) on the higher strings.

 Your fretting hand technique mutes string noise with the pad of the index finger.
 The finger pad rests on the higher strings.
 This gives you an extra layer of security to eliminate string noise.